alltuition/version-tags/README.md

 # Configuration

-Both versions (Python and Django) import settings.py to get a VERSION_TAG_SETTINGS dict, though the Django version imports using the `from django.conf import settings` method.
+Both versions (Python and Django) import settings.py from the root directory of your project to get a VERSION_TAG_SETTINGS dict, though the Django version imports using the `from django.conf import settings` method.

 ## Settings